meteor/meteor/content/using-packages.md

 After reading this article, you'll know:

-1. About NPM and Atmosphere, two JavaScript package systems you can use with Meteor
+1. About npm and Atmosphere, two JavaScript package systems you can use with Meteor
-2. How to use NPM packages and deal with callback-based APIs
+2. How to use npm packages and deal with callback-based APIs
 3. How to use Atmosphere packages in your Meteor application

 Building an application completely from scratch is a tall order.
 This is one of the main reasons you might consider using Meteor in the first place - you can focus on writing the code that is specific to your app, instead of reinventing wheels like user login and data synchronization.
-To streamline your workflow even further, it makes sense to use community packages from [NPM](https://www.npmjs.com) and [Atmosphere](https://atmospherejs.com).
+To streamline your workflow even further, it makes sense to use community packages from [npm](https://www.npmjs.com) and [Atmosphere](https://atmospherejs.com).
 Many of these packages are recommended in the guide, and you can find more in the online directories.

-<h2 id="npm">NPM</h2>
+<h2 id="npm">npm</h2>

-NPM is a repository of general JavaScript packages.
-These packages were originally intended solely for the Node.js server-side environment, but as the JavaScript ecosystem matured, solutions arose to enable the use of NPM packages in other environments such the browser.
-Today, NPM is used for all types of JavaScript packages.
+npm is a repository of general JavaScript packages.
+These packages were originally intended solely for the Node.js server-side environment, but as the JavaScript ecosystem matured, solutions arose to enable the use of npm packages in other environments such the browser.
+Today, npm is used for all types of JavaScript packages.

-The best way to find NPM packages is by searching on [npmjs.com](https://www.npmjs.com/).
+The best way to find npm packages is by searching on [npmjs.com](https://www.npmjs.com/).
 There are also some websites that have special search features specifically for certain kinds of packages, like the aptly named [react-components.com](http://react-components.com/).

-<h3 id="client-npm">NPM on the client</h3>
+<h3 id="client-npm">npm on the client</h3>

-Tools like [browserify](http://browserify.org) and [webpack](https://webpack.github.io) are designed to provide a Node-like environment on the client so that many NPM packages, even ones originally intended for the server, can run unmodified.
+Tools like [browserify](http://browserify.org) and [webpack](https://webpack.github.io) are designed to provide a Node-like environment on the client so that many npm packages, even ones originally intended for the server, can run unmodified.
 Meteor's ES2015 module system does this for you out of the box with no additional configuration necessary.
-In most cases, you can simply import NPM dependencies from a client file, just as you would on the server.
+In most cases, you can simply import npm dependencies from a client file, just as you would on the server.

-<h3 id="installing-npm">Installing NPM Packages</h3>
+<h3 id="installing-npm">Installing npm Packages</h3>

-NPM packages are configured in a `package.json` file at the root of your project.
+npm packages are configured in a `package.json` file at the root of your project.
 If you create a new Meteor project, you will have such a file created for you; if not you can run `meteor npm init` to create one.

 To install a package into your app, you can run the `npm install` command with the `--save` flag: